The Evolution of Turbulence Producing Motions in the ABL Across a Natural Roughness Transition: Discussion

-We note that, although we observed an increase in profiles of $T^*_Q$ and $J^*_Q$ (Figs.~\ref{fig:TqZ} and~\ref{fig:JqZ}), when we isolate $z/\delta$ closest to the surface ($z/\delta = 0.06$ and $0.1$) and observe changes in $\hat{x}$ (Figs.~\ref{fig:TQ} and~\ref{fig:JQ}), the values tended to peak at where $\hat{k}_a$ is also largest.
+We note that, although we observed an increase in profiles of $T^*_Q$ and $J^*_Q$ (Figs.~\ref{fig:TqZ} and~\ref{fig:JqZ}), {this does not imply that the strength and length of these motions decreases downstream.
+Further,} when we isolate $z/\delta$ closest to the surface and observe changes in $\hat{x}$ (Figs.~\ref{fig:TQ} and~\ref{fig:JQ}), the values {for $z/\delta = 0.01$ mostly increased downstream, and for $z/\delta = 0.06$, peaked and attained statistical significance} where $\hat{k}_a$ is also largest.
 For rough wall-bounded flows, the region of the flow where the effects of roughness are most felt is the roughness sublayer, which extends 2-3$k$ above the roughness and into the flow~\cite{chung2021predicting,jimenez2004turbulent}.
 Given the comparatively low height of $\delta_i$ as it develops, the larger magnitudes of $T^*_Q$ and $J^*_Q$ observed at these locations respective to those further downstream could be attributed to the larger values of $\hat{k}_a$.
 Hence, the IBL acts as an intermediate length-scale, bounded below by the roughness and viscous length-scales, and above by the larger length-scales associated with the outer ABL.